8 Reasons Why You Should Still Be Running Webinars In 2023

 6. Webinars are a source of evergreen content

 Video recordings can be placed on your social media channels for branding and awareness, or used as gated content on your website for lead generation.
-Videos are the way forward for engaging with Gen Z audiences, and some video streaming platforms like Brightcove even help you create beautiful content hubs for you to build your video library or conduct on-demand webinars.
+Videos are the way forward for engaging with Gen Zaudiences.
+Some video streaming platforms like Brightcove even help you create beautiful content hubs to build your video library or conduct on-demand webinars.

 7. Webinars offer opportunities for deeper audience insights

-Webinars, both live and on-demand, give you a unique opportunity to collect audience data for better insights.
+Live and on-demand webinars give you a unique opportunity to collect audience data from live interactive participants for better insights.
 Beyond personal, demographic, and professional information that attendees would have provided upon registration, webinars also allow you to collect more information through polls and surveys.
-That information can then be used to improve your product, conduct better webinars in the future, offer customised content and services, and much more.
+That information can then be used to improve your product, conduct better webinars in the future, offer customized content and services, and much more.

 8. Webinars nurture better leads

-DemandGen’s 2019 Lead Nurturing and Acceleration study found that marketers considered webinars to be the number one tactic for effectively nurturing leads.
-They credit this to automatic follow-ups post-webinar, the provision of high-quality on-demand video content that mixes in live elements, and customised messaging based on audience segmentation.
+73% of marketers consider webinars to be the number one tactic for effectively nurturing leads.
+They credit this to automatic follow-ups post-webinar, the provision of high-quality on-demand video content that mixes in live elements, and customized messaging based on audience segmentation.

-And as more video streaming platforms begin to develop integrations with other CRM platforms and tracking tools, the conversion funnel for webinars is only expected to further optimise and automate over time.
+And as more video streaming platforms begin to develop integrations with other CRM platforms and tracking tools, the conversion funnel for webinars is only expected to further optimize and automate over time.

-That being said, choosing between virtual or in-person events is something of a false dichotomy – more event organisers are actually adopt a hybrid approach, catering to both in-person and virtual audiences to capture the best of both worlds.
+That being said, choosing between virtual or in-person events is something of a false dichotomy – more event organizers are adopting a hybrid approach, catering to both in-person and virtual audiences to capture the best of both worlds.

-And as the next generation of digital natives begin to lean into the conveniences of virtual platforms, it’s becoming ever more imperative for event organisers not to neglect these audiences.
+And as the next generation of digital natives begins to lean into the conveniences of virtual platforms, it’s becoming ever more imperative for event organizers not to neglect these audiences.

 Want to learn more about running virtual events?
-Read on.
+Check these out: